XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 ## Canonical Field Order

-All fields in a transaction are sorted in a specific order based on the field's type first, then the field itself second.
+All fields in a transaction are sorted in a specific order based first on the field's type, then on the field itself (a "field code").
 (Think of it as sorting by family name, then given name, where the family name is the field's type and the given name is the field itself.)

 ### Field IDs

 [[Source - Encoding]](https://github.com/seelabs/rippled/blob/cecc0ad75849a1d50cc573188ad301ca65519a5b/src/ripple/protocol/impl/Serializer.cpp#L117-L148 "Source")
 [[Source - Decoding]](https://github.com/seelabs/rippled/blob/cecc0ad75849a1d50cc573188ad301ca65519a5b/src/ripple/protocol/impl/Serializer.cpp#L484-L509 "Source")

-When you combine the type code and sort code, you get the field's identifier, which is prefixed before the field in the final serialized blob.
+When you combine the type code and field code, you get the field's unique identifier, which is prefixed before the field in the final serialized blob.
 The size of the Field ID is one to three bytes depending on the type code and field codes it combines.
 See the following table:

 |                  | Type Code < 16                                                                | Type Code >= 16 |
 |:-----------------|:------------------------------------------------------------------------------|:--|